Herbert von Karajan: Genealogy

 The Karajans were of Greek ancestry.
 Herbert's great-great-grandfather, Georg Karajan (Geórgios Karajánnis, Γεώργιος Καραγιάννης), was born in Kozani, in the Ottoman province of Rumelia (now in Greece), leaving for Vienna in 1767, and eventually Chemnitz, Electorate of Saxony.
+He married Zoe Domnando, a Greek from Constantinople and Herbert's great-great-grandmother.
+Herbert's great-grandfather was Theodor Georg Ritter von Karajan, attended the Greek school of Vienna and became the first holder of the Chair of German Language and Literature at the University of Vienna; he received many awards, including an Austrian knighthood.
+This Greek ancestry of Herbert later helped secure the first invitation for the Berlin Philharmonic to Greece after World War II.

 Georg and his brother participated in the establishment of Saxony's cloth industry, and both were ennobled for their services by Frederick Augustus III on 1 June 1792, thus adding the prefix "von" to the family name.
 This usage disappeared with the abolition of Austrian nobility after World War I. The surname Karajánnis became Karajan.
-Although traditional biographers ascribed a Slovak and Serbian or simply a Slavic origin to his mother, Karajan's family from the maternal side, through his grandfather who was born in the village of Mojstrana, Duchy of Carniola (today in Slovenia), was Slovene.
-Aromanian heritage has also been claimed.
+Although traditional biographers ascribed a Slovak and Serbian or simply a Slavic origin to his mother, Aromanian heritage has also been claimed.
+In an article published in the newspaper Timpul, the Romanian writer Mihai Eminescu includes academician Theodor von Karajan, Herbert's great-grandfather, in a list of Aromanians from Vienna, mentioning that the world considered them Greeks because people were unaware of the existence of the Aromanians.
+Karajan's family from the maternal side, through his grandfather who was born in the village of Mojstrana, Duchy of Carniola (today in Slovenia), was Slovene.
 Through the Slovene line, Karajan was related to the Slovenian-Austrian composer Hugo Wolf.
 He also seems to have known some Slovene.